-We expect our primary sources of liquidity will be cash flows from operations and equity and debt financings and our primary uses of cash will be for paying distributions to our unitholders and for replacement and growth capital expenditures, including the acquisition, development and exploration of oil and natural gas properties.
-Subsequent to June 30, 2014, we entered into a revolving credit facility to be used for general partnership purposes.
+We expect our primary sources of liquidity will be cash flows from operations and equity and debt financings, including borrowings under our revolving credit facility, and our primary uses of cash will be for paying distributions to our unitholders and for replacement and growth capital expenditures, including the acquisition, development and exploration of oil and natural gas properties.

 Our partnership agreement does not require us to distribute any of the cash we generate from operations.
 We believe, however, that it will be in the best interests of our unitholders if we distribute a substantial portion of the cash we generate from operations.
-The board of directors of our general partner will adopt a policy to distribute an amount equal to the available cash we generate each quarter to our unitholders.
+The board of directors of our General Partner will adopt a policy to distribute an amount equal to the available cash we generate each quarter to our unitholders.
 Our first distribution, however, will include available cash for the period from June 23, 2014, the date of the closing of the IPO, through September 30, 2014.
 Cash distributions will be made to the common unitholders of record on the applicable record date, generally within 60 days after the end of each quarter.
-Available cash for each quarter will be determined by the board of directors of the General Parter following the end of such quarter.
+Available cash for each quarter will be determined by the board of directors of our General Partner following the end of such quarter.
 Available cash for each quarter will generally equal Adjusted EBITDA reduced for cash needed for debt service and other contractual obligations and fixed charges and reserves for future operating or capital needs that the board of directors of our General Partner deems necessary or appropriate, if any.